Red Hat Gluster Storage Life Cycle

 Software changes to Red Hat Gluster Storage are delivered via individual updates known as errata advisories.
 All errata updates are incremental and cumulative on the major release of the Red Hat Gluster Storage product.
 Errata advisories can be released individually on an as-needed basis or aggregated as a minor release or z-streams.
-New functionality is usually only included in minor releases but rarely they are also included in z-streams based on customer demand and other considerations.
+New functionality is usually only included in minor releases but they are rarely included in z-streams based on customer demand and other considerations.
 Errata advisories may contain security fixes (Red Hat Security Advisories or RHSAs), bug fixes (Red Hat Bug Fix Advisories or RHBAs), or feature enhancements (Red Hat Enhancement Advisories or RHEAs).

 All released errata advisories remain accessible to active subscribers for the entire Red Hat Gluster Storage life cycle.
 Within each major release of Red Hat Gluster Storage, any errata advisory (including one released as part of a minor release) will be applied cumulatively to the latest release of Red Hat Gluster Storage, including any patch sets.
 Minor and z-stream releases of Red Hat Gluster Storage do not restart the life cycle or initiate a new maintenance stream of updates.
 Minor and z-stream releases deliver only incremental and cumulative updates to the Red Hat Gluster Storage maintenance stream.

-Although the cumulative life-cycle of a RHGS release is 60 months, customers are expected to update to new minor and z-stream releases as and when they become available.
-Accelerated Fixes will not be provided for issues that have been already fixed in the current release and the customer is expected to upgrade to the latest release to get that fix.
-In circumstances where the reported issue is not fixed in the current shipping release, the customer is still expected to upgrade their systems to the latest release as the accelerated fix can be created and verified only against the latest or the immediate previous release.
+During the Life Cycle of major RHGS releases, customers are expected to update to new minor and z-stream releases as and when they become available.
+Accelerated Fixes will not be provided for issues that have already been fixed in the current release, and the customer is expected to upgrade to the latest release to get that fix.
+In circumstances where the reported issue is not fixed in the current shipping release, the customer is still expected to upgrade their systems to the latest release as the accelerated fix can be created and verified only against the latest or the immediately previous release.

-The life cycle is divided into 2 phases: an Full Support Phase and a Maintenance Support Phase.
+The life cycle is divided into 2 phases: a Full Support Phase and a Maintenance Support Phase.